jamesnatoli/PlotBus/README.md

 ## doQCDestimation.cc
 This is where the QCD estimation is done, it's kept in a seperate file for simplicity.
 This employs the ABCD method

+## Macros
+The `TTree::Draw` function supports the use of simple C++ functions.
+To make use of these, place the function in the `macros` directory.
+For clarity, add a function to the file with these functions which contains only a single line and executes `gRoot->ProcessLine(".L macros/myfile.C")`.
+Then in the variable runner, include this macros and call this function.
+An example is show for `W3pi_weightadder.C`